Dr. Raab frequently delivers presentations at forums relating to energy, climate change and dispute resolution issues.

 CLF, CLF Ventures, Center for International Environment & Resource Policy at the Fletcher School of Law and Diplomacy, Tufts University, Oak Foundation, German Consulate General

 Dr. Raab was a featured speaker at the initial convening of the Energy Roadmap 2050 Process at the Fletcher School of Law and Diplomacy at Tufts University.
-The day-long event, entitled "Catalyzing a Climate & Energy Roadmap 2050 Process for the Northeastern US" drew US and German business and government leaders to discuss lessons learned from the experiences of Europe (particularly Germany) and the US (particularly California) in pursuing renewable energy, energy efficiency, and climate protection policies and goals.
-Participants convened in person and by videoconference to exchange experiences and share with an audience of interested stakeholders.
-Dr. Raab delivered a presentation entitled, "History of Collaboration on Energy/Climate in Northeast and Future Opportunities."
+The day-long event, titled "Catalyzing a Climate & Energy Roadmap 2050 Process for the Northeastern US," drew US and German business and government leaders to discuss lessons learned from the experiences of Europe and the US.
+Dr. Raab delivered a presentation entitled, "Engaging Stakeholders in NE in Envisioning Pathways to 80% GHG Reductions by 2050."

 | ||Article in IEEE Smart Grid|